‘Married At First Sight’ Couple Ashley Petta And Anthony D’Amico Announce That They’re Expecting

-Baby makes three for reality TV couple Ashley Petta and Anthony D’Amico!
+Baby makes three for reality TV couple Ashley Petta and Anthony D’Amico.

-The pair first met each other on Married At First Sight after they were paired by experts last year in season 5 of the show.
+The pair first met each other on Married At First Sight after they were paired by experts in Season 5 of the show.
 Since their season of the show has been off the air, the couple have been keeping fans up to date on their personal lives on social media.
 And as fans of the hit reality show know, Ashley had babies on the brain from the very get-go.

 Today, both Ashley and Anthony shared the exciting news that they are expecting their first child together.
 On Petta’s Instagram account, she and D’Amico are both seen with huge smiles on their faces as they hold up a photo of the ultrasound.
 Along with the sweet image is an equally as sweet caption with the exciting news.